syl20bnr/spacemacs-elpa-mirror/melpa/org-board-readme.txt

  whole sites for archival with a couple of keystrokes, while keeping track of your archives from a simple Org file.

-Summary
+* Summary

  In org-board, a bookmark is represented by an Org heading of any level, with a `URL' property containing one or more URLs.
-Once such a heading is created, a call to `org-board-archive' creates a unique ID and directory for the entry via `org-attach', archives the contents and requisites of the page(s) listed in the URL property using `wget', and saves them inside the entry's directory.
+Once such a heading is created, a call to `org-board-archive' creates a unique ID and directory for the entry via `org-attach', archives the contents and requisites of the page(s) listed in the `URL' property using `wget', and saves them inside the entry's directory.
 A link to the (timestamped) root archive folder is created in the property `ARCHIVED_AT'.
 Multiple archives can be